 During the eTail West conference earlier this year, I had the chance to speak with marketers about the challenges that keep them up at night.
-One of the most common responses was the growing number of people unsubscribing from their email lists, and subsequently, what this meant for effectively reaching and retaining customers moving forward.
+One of the most common responses: The growing number of lapsed and lost email subscribers, and subsequently, what this meant for effectively reaching and retaining customers moving forward.

-The answer may not be to ramp up your digital marketing activity, as 82 percent of marketers plan to do in 2019, but to look to another channel altogether — direct mail.
+The answer may not be to ramp up your digital marketing activity, as 82 percent of marketers indicated they were going to do in 2019, but to look at leveraging another channel altogether — direct mail.

 Let’s Get Physical